 ‘Tumba Coco’ is the slightly comical name of a village in San Juan de la Maguana province, and can also be a derogatory term for a simple person.
 I heard someone once criticising a village school for ‘only being able to teach the kids to knock down coconuts’.
 But this is not a job to be undertaken by just anyone.
 Watch the people who scale up a coconut palm to knock down the nuts and see if you dare follow in their nimble footsteps!

-Or not, and just enjoy this delicious guandules guisados con coco a delight from the Samaná region.
+Or not, and just enjoy this delicious guandules guisados con coco (pigeon peas with coconut) a delight from the Samaná region.

 Coconuts grow in abundance practically everywhere in the Dominican Republic, but when you approach the Samaná peninsula the landscape becomes a riot of coconut palms.
 Not surprisingly, the coconut and its derivatives have become an integral part of Dominican cuisine.